-As EU law will continue to apply in relation to the UK until 31 December 2020, during that so called transition period, the status quo will be maintained as much as possible, and in that short term the answer is that it should be "business as usual" for the medical devices sector in the UK.
-Plans need however to be made immediately, to the extent they are not already underway, for the significant changes that will occur thereafter.
-During the transition period, the nature of the relationship between the EU and the UK, will be determined, including that in relation to trade and regulation. .
+As EU law applied in relation to the UK until 31 December 2020, during the so called transition period, the status quo was maintained as much as possible.
+However, plans need to be made immediately, to the extent they are not already underway, for the significant changes that have now occurred.

 Furthermore, manufacturers and distributors of medical devices or IVDs which do not have a registered office in EU27 will need to appoint an EAR or EC Rep (European Authorised Representative).
-The EC Rep is responsible for the products on the market in the name of the manufacturer and acts a contact for the authorities.
-Quality Management and safety officers will be required to ensure compliance under the Medical Devices Regulations.
+The EC Rep is responsible for the products on the market in the name of the manufacturer and acts as a contact for the authorities.
+Quality management and safety officers will be required to ensure compliance under the Medical Devices Regulations 2019.

-The Medical Devices (Amendment etc.) (EU Exit) Regulations 2019 (UK MDR 2019) amend UK legislation to reflect the new regime for the UK’s departure from the EU, and transpose all the key elements in EU legislation (such that the UK will be bound by the revised Regulations until 2022 at least, along the transitional timetable established for that legislation).
+The Medical Devices (Amendment etc.) (EU Exit) Regulations 2019 (UK MDR 2019) amended UK legislation to reflect the new regime for the UK’s departure from the EU, and transposed all the key elements in EU legislation (i.e. the UK will be bound by the revised Regulations until 2022 at least, along with the transitional timetable established for that legislation).